Girls’ Trip Guide to Atlanta & Beyond

 Enjoy a spa day

 Take a day trip and get pampered at Chateau Elan, just 40 miles outside of Atlanta.
 The European-style winery and resort offers vineyard views, wine tastings, a full-service spa, and restaurants that feel like a scene out of a music video.
-It’s the perfect place to toast to Queen Bey and good friends.
+It’s the perfect place to toast to good friends.

 If you have more time …